 Used to describe those who view their gender identity as one of many possible genders beyond strictly man or woman.
 These individuals have expanded notions of gender expression and identity beyond what is perceived as the expected gender norms for their society or context.
-Some gender-expansive individuals identify as a man or a women, some identify as neither, and others identify as a mix of both.
+Some gender-expansive individuals identify as a man or a woman, some identify as neither and others identify as a mix of both.

-The act of creating environments in which any individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
+The act of creating environments in which any individual or group can be and feel welcomed, respected, supported and valued so they may fully participate.
 An inclusive and welcoming climate embraces differences and offers respect in words and actions for all people.

 Institutional Racism (Systemic Racism)

 Refers specifically to the ways in which institutional policies and practices create different outcomes for different racial groups.
 The institutional policies may never mention any racial group, but their effect is to create advantages for some and oppression and disadvantage for people from groups classified as People of Color.

 Intent vs. Impact

 This distinction is an integral part of inclusive environments; intent is what a person meant to do and impact is the effect it had on someone else.
 Regardless of intent, it is imperative to recognize how behaviors, language, actions, etc. affect or influence other people.
 An examination of what was said or done and how it was received is the focus, not necessarily what was intended.